wp-plugins/list-yo-files/readme.txt

 = 1.10 =

 * Using a different method for folder iteration to remove potential warnings when folder permissions aren't maxed out at 777.
+* Added width alignment on icon column for table lists.
 * Added a menu icon.

 = 1.02 =